Teaching Ratings¶

 gender male 268 female 195 Name: count, dtype: int64

-Group histogram of professors by gender and tenure¶
+What is the number of professors by gender and tenure?¶

 print(gender_tenure_count)